 Rugby is popular right across the country but nowhere displays the passion for the ruck and scrum as they do in the Borders.
 All of the main towns have a local rugby team who compete in the various Scottish Rugby Union (SRU) leagues.

 It was in the Borders that the Rugby Sevens was born.
 A brilliant spectator event, it is shorter, faster and higher scoring than the 15-a-side equivalent.
 Each team only has seven players and the games are seven minutes per half.
 With so few players on the pitch, the pace of every match is guaranteed to be fast and furious, full of quick-paced rugby and bags of tries.
+If you fancy a day out at the rugby, be sure to add the Melrose 7s Rugby Festival to your bucket list.

 Scotland is home to two professional rugby union teams, Edinburgh Rugby and Glasgow Warriors, who battle it out each season in the Guinness PRO12 (previously known as the RaboDirect PRO12 League, Celtic League and the Magners League) against 10 other Irish, Welsh and Italian regional clubs.